Five years after being dropped from Team USA, Prior Lake's Paula Moltzan earns two minutes in the spotlight

 "I definitely put some of my better skiing out there second run and I'm happy that I was able to find the finish line, twice in a row, in an Olympic event," Moltzan said.
 "That's really important.
 And, yeah, it's been a long journey to get here and I'm just happy to be a part of this adventure."

 Moltzan, who was born in Prior Lake and attended Lakeville South for two years before moving to Vail, Colo., to chase her dream, was in post-race hubris as a wide grin broke out during her moments of reflection.
 She was 17th after the first run with a time of 59.57 seconds.
 She improved to 58.50 during her second run.
-The combined time of 1 minute, 58.07 seconds lifted her to a 12th place finish.
+The combined time of 1 minute, 58.07 seconds lifted her into a tie for 12th.

 She could have been faster and looked close to spilling on her second run but kept it together to cross the finish line.